macph/easement-curve/README.md

 # Easement curve calculator

-This is a tool with one purpose: to calculate the geometry of easement curves in Train Simulator 2016 necessary to join up tracks.
+This is a tool for calculating the geometry of easement curves in Train Simulator 2016 necessary to join up tracks.

+## Background

+Easement curves are used to join railway tracks of different curvature, like for example a straight track (with zero curvature) and a track arc with a constant radius of curvature.
+They are necessary for gradual transistions in centrifugal force which act on trains as they move around curves - if there was no easement curve there would be a jerky moment as the centrifugal force is instantly applied upon entering an track arc.

+Train Simulator (TS2016) has a route editor and supports construction of easement curves, but it does not have any ability to join up tracks with easement curves automatically.
+Route building with easement curves can be time consuming especially as easement curves change in length with radius of curvature.
+This tool attempts to make that easier by taking in coordinates of tracks and outputting the coordinates of easement curves that fit these tracks.

 ## Installation